 The County has four Revenue Bond Series, issued through the Dalton-Whitfield Joint Development Authority and backed by a pledge of up to 1 Mill of property tax proceeds.
-These are all budgeted in the General Fund, Debt Service line.
+The debt service on these bonds are all budgeted in the General Fund, Debt Service line.